 When to prune hyacinth bean can be as important as how to prune hyacinth bean.
 That is because if you time the pruning just right you may be able to get a fall bloom.
 This only works in areas with mild fall weather that rarely freezes and in areas with long growing seasons.

-When flowers being to slow, it is time for hyacinth bean pruning to rejuvenate the vines and hopefully get another burst of growth and flowers.
+When flowers begin to slow, it is time for hyacinth bean pruning to rejuvenate the vines and hopefully get another burst of growth and flowers.
 Cut plants back to within 6 inches (15 cm.) of the ground.
 New sprouts should form and grow quickly.
 Expect another flush of flowers but probably not beans in fall.
 You will need to retrain the vines as they sprout anew to give them plenty of air circulation and keep blooms in the best sun exposure.

 When pruning any vine or plant, always use clean, sharp tools to prevent injury and the spread of disease.
 Hyacinth bean pruning occurs just above a bud node.
 This will ensure that the bud can still sprout and send out new growth in the case of late summer pruning for additional blooming.